 We encourage you to pursue local vaccination options in Orange County or where you live.

-Chapman University is not requiring a vaccination to return to campus, however, we strongly encourage it.
+At this time, Chapman University is not requiring a COVID-19 vaccination to return to campus, however, we strongly encourage it.

 Important Information on the Vaccination Process

-According to information in California’s official COVID-19 vaccination system’s virtual assistant (“What should I bring?” under “Registration & Scheduling”), as proof of vaccine eligibility based on employment, you must present a valid state or federally issued ID card as well as “An employer-issued ID card with picture, professional license, or written proof of employment on official company letterhead.”
+One resource to consult is Orange County’s COVID-19 distribution site, which indicates (under “Registration & Scheduling”) that you should bring to the vaccination location proof of vaccine eligibility based on employment, such as a valid state or federally issued ID card as well as “An employer-issued ID card with picture, professional license, or written proof of employment on official company letterhead.”
 Orange County vaccination locations also accept an employment paystub with printed name or a standard business card with their name and address.